krjadhav/pytorch-mini/README.md

 ### topological sort
 In a DAG, this is a sorted list of nodes where for every edge u -> v, u comes before v in the ordering.

+### vanishing gradient
+Layer updates are so tiny that early layers stop learning.

+### exploding gradient
+Layer updates are so large that the model doesn't learn anything.

 ## Installation